IMO structure and business

 - Raised awareness to key member of staff who regularly interact with our supply chain and contractors.

-- Incorporated the Anti-Slavery and Human Trafficking Policy in our standard set of Company policies on our online Learning Portal and as part of our induction programme for all new employees.
+- Incorporated the Anti-Slavery and Human Trafficking Policy in our standard set of Company policies and as part of our induction programme for all new employees.

 - Seek to impose in new contracts that we enter into provisions for termination in the event of a modern slavery or human trafficking compliance breach by suppliers or contractors.
 This may be structured to cover termination for breach of any law.